 Whether working at the grassroots or the government, Heather connects people to policy.
-She is currently a Foresight Strategist in the Government of Alberta, having previously worked with the Ontario Nonprofit Network as Policy Lead, organizing with sector leaders to make policy and systems change to strengthen nonprofits.
+She is currently the Chief of Strategic Partnerships at Treasury Board of Canada Secretariat's Digital Collaboration Division.
+She has previously worked as Foresight Strategist at the Government of Alberta, and at the Ontario Nonprofit Network as Policy Lead, organizing with sector leaders to make policy and systems change to strengthen nonprofits.
 Prior to that she supported lawyers and social workers to connect across the Middle East.
 She co-founded Connect the Sector, bringing together all generations in the nonprofit sector.
 Heather has completed an honour's BA at McGill University and a masters' diploma in social innovation from the University of Waterloo.

 Michael Roberts, Technical Partner - Open Aid and Finance Data